LeoAdlerr/PortfolioApis/english/README.md

 - **Docker/Docker Compose**:
   - Used for containerizing the application, ensuring a consistent development and production environment.
 Docker simplifies dependency management and application deployment, allowing for seamless integration and scalability.

+- **Railway**:
+  - Chosen for deploying the application, Railway enables fast and efficient deployment in production environments.
+It offers CI/CD automation, simplifying the management of deployments and ensuring continuous system availability.

 - **Power BI**:
   - Integrated for data visualization and reporting.
 Power BI enables the creation of interactive dashboards that help stakeholders make informed decisions based on real-time data insights.